bhshre/Data-Driven-Crop-Recommendation-Model/README.md

 The Data-Driven Crop Recommendation Model empowers farmers with intelligent crop choices.
 This project showcases the power of machine learning and Streamlit for real-world agricultural applications.

 ## **Author**
+This project was created by Shreya Bhattacharjee, MSC in data science, Diploma in Data Science an Big Data, an aspiring Data Scientist and Data Engineer passionate about solving real-world problems through data.

+Let's connect on [LinkedIn](https://www.linkedin.com/in/shreya-bhattacharjee-47b01129a/) or check out more projects on [GitHub](https://github.com/bhshre)